 So, is this the perfect city for a short break?
 It certainly has a beautiful setting, on the Douro River with steep hills providing great views.
 It has a rich history and culture, and incredible waist-expanding food.
 It has a seaside resort in its suburbs and mountains not far away.
 And there are multiple ways to explore – by train, tram, metro, boat, teleferico and funicular.

 There are some unique quirks, too, such as the student troubadours, or tunas, who prowl the streets playing traditional music dressed in black university capes.
 Or the beautiful Livraria Lello bookshop, which influenced JK Rowling when she lived here in the 1990s, and now has Potter fans queuing outside.

 But it is drink, and port wine in particular, that might be your defining memory of the city (as long as you don’t drink too much...).
-The big port houses are scattered throughout Porto’s sister-city, Vila Nova de Gaia, on the south bank of the Douro.
+The big port houses (and the new World of Wine attraction) are scattered throughout Porto’s sister-city, Vila Nova de Gaia, on the south bank of the Douro.
 The grapes themselves are grown further inland, along the spectacular Douro Valley.
 They were once transported downstream on traditional wooden rabelo boats; these are now used for pleasure trips along the river and under the impressive bridges.

 Porto is a hardworking city, but it’s also a beautiful, vibrant place where you can enjoy the good life – for good prices.
 A perfect short break indeed.

 Spend the morning ticking off the key sights.
 Take one of the guided tours at the city’s magnificent former stock exchange, the Palácio da Bolsa.
 Then stroll through atmospheric Ribeira, Porto’s quayside – one of the city’s oldest neighbourhoods.
 Take the steps or funicular up to visit the Sé, Porto’s cathedral, to admire its beautiful cloisters.